While some people look for more of a matte finish, there are plenty who want to know how to get a shiny bald head.

 How to make your bald head shiny

-To make your bald head shiny, you need to be doing a wet shave to make sure any stubble or vellus hairs are gone, which can’t usually be done with an electric shaver.
+To make your bald head shiny, you need to be wet shaving to make sure any stubble or vellus hairs are gone, which can’t usually be done with an electric shaver.
 Dry skin also looks dull, so you’ll need to moisturize to bring out a healthy shine.

 Here’s a little more detail on each step of the journey to a shiny dome:

 This is essential to achieve a shiny bald head, which you can’t get if you’re only shaving with clippers, especially if there is some hair growth or stubble left on the top of your head.

-Some electric shavers leave behind short ‘vellus hairs’ (named after the Greek word meaning ‘wooly’).
+Some head shavers leave behind short ‘vellus hairs’ (named after the Greek word meaning ‘wooly’).
 Vellus hairs are often called ‘peach-fuzz’ as they feel like the surface of a peach.
 They’re thin, wispy hairs that are practically invisible but are enough to dampen the shine of a bald head.

 You won’t have this issue with a wet shave.
 However, there are a few things you should know before you shave your head for the first time.